AxaFrance/SlimFaas/README.md

 ## What Next ?

-1. Clean Code & Unit Tests
-2. Get full working Get Started Demo
-3. Public Open Source
+1. Public Open Source
-4. Scale up from volume message in queue and message rate
-5. Add a build version without any redis dependencies and allow SlimFaas to manage internal queue
+2. Add a build version without any redis dependencies and allow SlimFaas to manage internal queue
-6. Upgrade to .NET8 using AOT => lighter and faster
+3. Upgrade to .NET8 using AOT => lighter and faster